anchorlytics/security/slides/slides.md

 ******
 [27](# "ref")
-Consider the lilies, how they grow: they neither toil nor spin, yet I tell you, even Solomon in all his glory was not arrayed like one of these.
+Consider the lilies, how they grow:<br>
+they neither toil nor spin, yet I tell you,<br>
+even Solomon in all his glory<br>
+was not arrayed like one of these.

 [28](# "ref")
-But if God so clothes the grass, which is alive in the field today, and tomorrow is thrown into the oven, how much more will he clothe you,
+But if God so clothes the grass,<br>
+which is alive in the field today,<br>
+and tomorrow is thrown into the oven,<br>
+how much more will he clothe you,<br>
 O you of little faith!

 [Luke 12:22-34 (ESV) (p.4/7)](# "ref")